 In addition to the campus libraries’ collection of books, audio visual materials, monographs and journals, the University's award-winning Electronic Library gives students round-the-clock access to an extensive collection of databases, and full-text e-journals and e-books.
 The libraries offer guides, orientation programmes and workshops throughout the year.

 (C) Financial Assistance and Scholarships

-HKMU provides financial assistance to cater student varied needs, including but not limited to the University bursaries and emergency grants.
+HKMU provides financial assistance to cater student varied needs, including but not limited to the University bursaries, medical support grants and emergency grants.
 Local students are eligible to apply for the government’s support including the Study Subsidy Scheme for Designated Professions/Sectors (SSSDP) and Non-means-tested Subsidy Scheme for Self-financing Undergraduate Studies in Hong Kong (NMTSS).
 If they have financial difficulties, they can further apply for the Financial Assistance Scheme for Post-secondary Students (FASP), Non-means Tested Loan Scheme for Post-secondary Students (NLSPS) and Continuing Education Fund (CEF).